 -

-- Review of Phase II applications submitted in September 2025 has been paused during the lapse in SBIR/STTR authorization.
+- Review of Phase II applications submitted in September 2025 was paused during the lapse in SBIR/STTR authorization.
 USDA has indicated that they are starting to plan for this process, and there will be varied timelines for each topic area.

-- USDA has stated that there will be no official statement on when the next solicitation will be released until reauthorization.
+- USDA has not released an official statement on when the next solicitation will be released.

 - USDA typically has one Phase I submission deadline (September-October; $125,000 – $175,000) and one Phase II submission deadline (March-April; $600,000) per Fiscal Year.